cerb/cerb.github.io/_docs/bots/scripting/functions.md

 ## dict_set

-You can use the **dict_set** function to quickly modify, append, or remove items from an array or object.
+You can use the **dict_set** function to quickly add, modify, or append items in an array or object.

 You can set deeply nested keys in a single line using dot-notation: